Learning Variable Impedance Skills from Demonstrations with Passivity Guarantee: Experiment Results and Discussions

 The average computation time for the nearest–SPD approximation \cite{ras}, convex optimization \cite{stifftro}, and the proposed algorithm are 0.23, 312, and 0.24 ms per time step, respectively.
 The results of these algorithms compared with the ground truth are shown in Fig. \ref{fig4}.

 It can be seen from Fig. \ref{fig4} that all the three approaches can acquire accurate estimates of the stiffness.
 The nearest–SPD approximation \cite{ras} produces the lowest error across all three metrics, indicating that it exhibits slightly better performance in estimating stiffness compare with the ground truth.
 However, it is worth noting that the estimation process involves the use of sliding windows in the simulation, and as the actual stiffness varies within these windows, the ground truth may not be identical to the true value but rather a close approximation.
+The results of the proposed algorithm and convex optimization may be more influenced by varying stiffness, leading to slightly worse performance.

 To get a better consistency with the process of the least squares, changing the original optimization problem to the following formulation when using the convex optimization: